Mozo guides

 Cash rate

-• The cash rate, set by the RBA, is the interest rate charged on overnight loans between financial institutions.
+The cash rate, set by the RBA, is the interest rate charged on overnight loans between financial institutions.
 This rate influences the economy by affecting currency exchange rates, inflation, and the overall cost of borrowing (say for a home loan), which is also usually passed on to savings and term deposit rates.
-Since savings accounts have a variable rate, this change is felt pretty immediately—especially when there are hikes or cuts.
+Since savings accounts have a variable rate, this change can be felt pretty immediately - especially when there are hikes or cuts.

 Interest payment schedule

-• Most savings accounts will generate interest on a daily basis, but pay it monthly, which is what you need to know to use our formula below.
-If you’re looking at a different kind of savings strategy this might be different.
-For example, a term deposit usually only pays interest once, at the end of the fixed term.
+Most savings accounts will generate interest on a daily basis, but pay it monthly, which is what you need to know to use our formula above.
+If you’re considering other savings strategies the calculations might be different.
+For example, a term deposit typically only pays interest once, at the end of the fixed term.

 Savings balance

-• The amount of savings you can stash away in your account in the first place will affect how much interest you earn.
+The amount of savings you can stash away in your account in the first place will affect how much interest you earn.
 Look at it this way: 2% of $100 is more than 2% of $10.
-So if your money is split between a couple of places, pool it all and stick it in a high interest savings account to earn as much interest as possible.
+If your money is split between a couple of places, you could instead pool it and stick it in a high interest savings account to earn as much interest as possible.

 Deposits

-• The best way to plump up your savings?
+The best way to plump up your savings?
 Keep funnelling money into it.
-Making regular deposits can boost not only your bank balance, but also the amount of interest you’ll earn in a month, because it’s being calculated on a bigger amount.
-Plus, if you’re after bonus interest rates, many have minimum monthly deposit requirements.
+Making regular deposits can not only boost your bank balance, but also the amount of interest you’ll earn in a month, because it’s being calculated on a larger figure.
+If you’re after bonus interest rates, many accounts have minimum monthly deposit requirements.

 Time period

-• The longer your money is in a savings account, the more interest it will earn.
-To work out how much interest you’ll earn, you need to know how long you’re going to leave it there.
-If you’ve got a savings goal - say buying a home in five years - you’ll be able to work out if your current interest rate and deposit schedule will get you the necessary funds in time.
+Generally, the longer your money remains in a savings account, the more interest you’ll earn.
+To work out how much that will be, you need to know how long you’re going to leave it there.
+If you’ve got a savings goal - say buying a home in five years - you’ll be able to work out if your current interest rate and deposit schedule will allow you to raise the necessary funds in time.

 Find a savings account